RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 ##Command line interface
+See instructions in operating system specific directory for CLI commands.

 ##Build and Run
 See instructions in operating system specific directory for build scripts, udev rules, steps to install etc.